-Financial instruments that potentially subject the Company to significant concentrations of credit risk consist primarily of cash, cash equivalents, short-term investments and accounts receivable.
-The Company places its cash, cash equivalents and short-term investments primarily in market rate accounts.
+Financial instruments that potentially subject the Company to significant concentrations of credit risk consist primarily of cash, cash equivalents, investments, accounts receivable and derivatives.
+The Company places its cash, cash equivalents and investments primarily in municipal bonds and U.S government agency notes.
 Concentrations of credit risk with respect to accounts receivable are primarily due to customers with large outstanding balances.
 The Company's customers that accounted for greater than 10% of accounts receivable consist of the following: